 - 1) Open the front door and place five or six double sheets of tightly twisted newspaper in the center of the firebox.
 Arrange kindling in a tee-pee configuration over the newspaper.
-Use approximately 10 pieces of kindling, 1/2" (13 mm) in diameter and 10" to 16" (254 mm to 406 mm) long. - 2) Fully open the primary air control by pulling it completely out, away from the firebox. - 3) Light the paper under the kindling.
+Use approximately 10 pieces of kindling, 1/2" (13 mm) in diameter and 10" to 16" (254 mm to 406 mm) long. - 2) Fully open the primary air control by moving the lever completely to the left. - 3) Light the paper under the kindling.
 Leave the front door slightly ajar momentarily until the kindling begins to burn and draft begins to pull. - 4) Close the door and allow the fire to burn. - 5) Once the kindling is burning, open the front door and add logs, small at first, to build the fire up.
 Ensure you keep the logs away from the glass in front in order for the air-wash system to work properly.
-Keep the front door and ash pan closed while the stove is in use. - 6) Once the fire is burning well, use the primary air control to regulate the desired rate of burn.
-Pull the handle out to open the primary air control for a high rate of burn; or push it in for a low rate of burn.
-The air control does not close completely. - Note: When opening the front door to reload or re-arrange logs, it is advisable to open the door just a crack, pause for a moment then open the door completely.
+Keep the front door while the stove is in use.

+- 6) Once the fire is burning well, use the primary air control to regulate the desired rate of burn.
+Move the handle to the left to open the primary air control for a high rate of burn; or move it to the right for a low rate of burn.
+The air control does not close completely.

+Note: When opening the front door to reload or rearrange logs, it is advisable to open the door just a crack, pause for a moment then open the door completely.
 This procedure allows the firebox to clear of smoke before the door is open fully.
 In addition, reloading on a bed of hot, red coals reduces smoking time and brings fresh fuel up to a high temperature rapidly.